postcss/autoprefixer/README.md

 ### JavaScript

-You can use Autoprefixer with [PostCSS] in your Node.js application or if you want to develop an Autoprefixer plugin for new environment.
+You can use Autoprefixer with [PostCSS] in your Node.js application or if you want to develop an Autoprefixer plugin for a new environment.

 ```js
 var autoprefixer = require('autoprefixer');